Skip to Content

 Kravica waterfall

 Good to know: Bosnia and Herzegovina isn’t part of the EU, so check if you need any special travel documents or a visa for this day trip.
-They have their own currency, but all the places I mentioned here accept cash payments in either Croatian kuna or in Euro.
+They have their own currency, but all the places I mentioned here accept cash payments in Euro.

 To Makarska